About Author

 Writer/Editor/Professor

-Subsequently I conducted Science Philosophy Dialogues and workshops of different orders almost all over India in places of traditional interest like Varanasi, Mithila, Tirupati , Navdeep as well as in Bangalore, Delhi , Jodhpur , Kolkata
+Subsequently he pioneered Science Philosophy Dialogues and workshops of different orders almost all over India in places of traditional interest like Varanasi, Mithila, Tirupati , Navdeep as well as in Bangalore, Delhi , Jodhpur , Kolkata...
+He has done his Ph.D in the logical aspects of the infamous quantum measurement problem.

-I was offered an adjunct professorship in Centre for Foundation Studies, Institute of Scientific Research, Bangalore in 2017.
-I was invited to join the editorial board of Quanta in 2016.
+He was offered an adjunct professorship in Centre for Foundation Studies, Poornaprajna Institute of Scientific Research, Bangalore in 2017 and was invited to join the editorial board of the journal Quanta in 2016 devoted to foundational research.

-With these lessons of more than two decades of science philosophy Dialogues in view , I am recently focused, as one extreme of this non-trivial overlap , to make further sense of some logico-philosophical aspects of IDENTITY which seems to unveil severe limitations of the language of standard logic and set theory in question of talking about the quantum mechanical domain .
-I am designing an online course on this
+With these lessons of more than two decades of science philosophy Dialogues in view , he is recently focused, as one extreme of this non-trivial overlap , to make further sense of some logico-philosophical aspects of IDENTITY which seems to unveil severe limitations of the language of standard logic and set theory in question of talking about the quantum mechanical domain.

-Other than English, I have extensively written and edited Books and articles in Bengali mostly on colonial issues of knowledge synthesis as well as history of our colonial response to newly arrived western science in Bengal during the 19th century, its aftermath and the overall impact on our misguided pedagogical policy till date.
+Other than English, he has extensively written and edited Books and articles in Bengali mostly on colonial issues of knowledge synthesis in India as well as history of Indian colonial response to newly arrived western science in Bengal during the 19th century, its aftermath and the overall impact on our pedagogical policy till date.

 Read More